Blupo/ColorPane/docs/api/usage.md

 !!! info
     Any open prompts will be closed and their associated Promises will be cancelled automatically, and any connections to Unloading will be disconnected automatically.

-## Example: ColorProps

-[ColorProps](https://www.roblox.com/library/6494015679) is plugin that lets you view and edit the color properties of objects using ColorPane.
-You can [view its source code](https://github.com/Blupo/ColorProps) if you want to see an example of a plugin that uses ColorPane.